Below is a brief history about the people for whom the six beloved Houses at Girton Grammar are named.

 Betty Jenkin was a “pillar” of the school.
 In her teaching, she was demanding of the highest standards and pushed her students to excel.
 She was a strict grammarian and a fine editor and speechwriter.
 Many of her ex-students kept in touch for many years after leaving, valuing her wisdom and guidance.

-Jones House is named for Mr Clayton Jones who was Headmaster from 1st December 1992 to 29th January 2010 when Mr Maruff took over.
+Jones House is named for Mr Clayton Jones who was Headmaster from 1st December 1992 to 29th January 2010.
 The Board of the newly formed Girton Grammar School appointed Mr Jones to lead the new School after Girton College had collapsed with great financial debts in 1992.

 Commencing with only 302 students, in his final year as Headmaster in 2009, a total of 1,075 students were enrolled.
 Under his leadership the Jan Thomas, Christopher J. Morey and Performing Arts Buildings were completed together with the School’s Gymnasium and Junior School library.

 In part, it is because of his personal qualities of courage, inspiration, creativity and persistence as well as his towering intelligence that Jones House is named after him.